korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/README.md

 but it still means the ten of hearts wasn't found.
 Can you guess why?
-If you scroll up and review my code, you'll notice that, I reversed the original sort.
+If you scroll up and review my code, you'll notice that I reversed the original sort.
 Now, I'm attempting to use binary search on a list that isn't sorted the way I specified.
 This is important.